atlashruggin.com

 Diporto first opened its doors in 1875 and quickly became a favorite gathering spot for locals, artists, intellectuals, and politicians.
 The restaurant’s name, “Diporto,” is derived from the Greek words “di” (two) and “porto” (doors).
 It refers to the two entrances down the opposing stairwells to the restaurant, which allowed patrons to enter from either side of the building, adding to its unique and welcoming character.

-We learned later by an Athenian who has lived in the city his whole life that the restaurant served as one of the main social gathering spots, where people working at the market, along with fisherman and surrounding shops, would go to eat and drink.
+We later learned from an Athenian who has lived in the city his whole life that the restaurant served as one of the main social gathering spots, where people working at the market, along with fishermen and those from surrounding shops, would go to eat and drink.

 Forever in Search of the Perfect Meal